tmdict/tmdict/data/content/fgo-material-v/arthur-pendragon-prototype/noble-phantasm.en.md

 </table>

 Strike Air as an attack Noble Phantasm.
 Invisible Air is its normal state.
 The force of wind that conceals the Holy Sword.
 It also functions as a sheath to conceal the sword blade.
 All sorts of applications, such as defense and attack, are feasible.
 If its power is unleashed, it is further able to perform a long-distance area of effect attack called “Strike Air: The Wind King’s Hammer”, but it is not able to be rapid-fired.
+In “Fate/Grand Order”, True Name release of this form is typically not performed.

 ### Excalibur: Sword of Promised Victory